 5 See Hofrichter R, ed.
 2004.
 Health and Social Justice: Politics, Ideology, and Inequity in the Distribution of Disease.
 Indianapolis: Jossey-Bass.
 House JS, Williams DR. 2003; Understanding and reducing socioeconomic and racial/ethnic disparities in health.
 In Health and Social Justice, Politics, Ideology, and Inequality in the Distribution of Disease, ed.
 R Hofrichter, pp. 89–113.
 Indianapolis: Jossey-Bass Williams DR, Collins C. 2001; and, Racial residential segregation: a fundamental cause of racial disparities in health.
 Public Health Rep. 16:404–16.

 Environmental and social justice philosophies are diverse but generally encompass the goal of ensuring fairness in the distribution of harms and benefits.
 For instance, California law defines environmental justice as “[t]he fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of all environmental laws, regulations and policies.”4 Numerous studies show that a variety of environmental harms are disproportionately located in low-income communities and communities of color.5 As a result, air quality, for example, in California EJSJ communities is often measurably worse than in other communities, largely due to the disproportionate share of industrial facilities, large scale agricultural operations, power plants, and medium and heavy-duty freight vehicles in these areas.
-These communities may also be particularly vulnerable to companies or individuals selling regulated products or services that undermine safety or consumer protections.
+These communities may also be particularly vulnerable to companies or individuals selling products or services that undermine safety or consumer protections.

 Environmental and social justice efforts seek to bring equity to vulnerable and marginalized communities, including addressing historic underinvestment that has allowed inequality to flourish.
 To achieve these goals, the CPUC will emphasize participation in its decision-making to give EJSJ communities a meaningful voice in policy and program design, as well as input on outreach and education.